OpenMDAO/OpenMDAO-Framework/contrib/m4/README.txt

 NOTE: because we don't have Python eggs for mool, SciPy, etc. yet, this
-      code will run only if you add the following lines to the [app] section of your buildout.cfg file and then re-run the buildout.
+      code will run only if you add the following lines to the [app] section of your buildout.cfg file (after the recipe) and then re-run the buildout.
 Note that the second path is there in order to find the SciPy distribution, which may be in a different place on your system, so you may have to modify that path.

 extra-paths = ${buildout:directory}/../contrib